 Eels and smaller fish may be tagged subcutaneously or intramuscularly with an extra-small PIT tag in the area between the head and dorsal fin.

-PIT tags are used in sizes of 8 x 1.4 mm, 12 x 2 mm, 23 x 3.9 mm and 32 x 3.9 mm.
-In general, the larger a fish is, the larger and more powerful the transponder it can tolerate.
+PIT-Tags are used in sizes of 8 x 1.4 mm, 12 x 2 mm, 23 x 3.9 mm and 32 x 3.9 mm.
+In general, the larger a fish is, the larger and more powerful the transponder it can carry.

-Each PIT tag is encoded with a globally unique code which identifies the tagged fish for its entire lifetime.
-Even if the transponder is removed from the fish, it is possible to identify the individual that it marked.
-The unique code can only be read with a digital scanner.
-Since two different transponder technologies are used (FDX = Full Duplex, and HDX = Half Duplex), a corresponding reader is required to read the respective codes.
+Each PIT-Tag is encoded with a globally unique code which identifies the tagged fish for its entire lifetime.
+Even if the transponder is removed from the fish, it is possible to identify the individual’s unique code though a specialized digital scanner is required.
+Since two different transponder technologies are used (FDX = Full Duplex, and HDX = Half Duplex), a corresponding reader is required to read each of the respective codes.